CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `STEALTH_MODIFIER`      | Same as mutation `stealth_modifier` value, amount to be subtracted from player's visibility range, capped to 60.
 Negative values work, but are not very effective due to the way vision ranges are capped.
 `STOMACH_SIZE_MULTIPLIER`   | Same as mutation `stomach_size_multiplier` field, changes how much food you can consume at once. `"add": 1000` adds 1 L to stomach size
 `STRENGTH`              | Affects the strength stat.
+`SWEAT_MULTIPLIER`      | Affects how much your body can sweat.
+Affects all bodyparts at once.
+Since it's a percent, using `multiply` is recommended.
 `THIRST`                |
 `UGLINESS`              | Affects your `ugliness` stat, which affects NPCs' initial opinion of you.
 `VITAMIN_ABSORB_MOD`    | Increases amount of vitamins obtained from the food